 Colorado has a high prevalence of mental health disorders yet not enough access to care.
-A 2018 report Mental Health America ranked Colorado 43rd among the 50 states in terms of mental illness and treatment access.
+A 2018 report by Mental Health America ranked Colorado 43rd among the 50 states in terms of mental illness and treatment access.
 While the overall results of the ranking are alarming, data revealed how the youth of Colorado appear to be suffering even more.

 Findings from 2016 indicate that in the previous decade, one out of four (25 percent) middle schoolers and high school students in Colorado experienced poor mental health.
 Sadly, this statistic corresponds with other reports.